dfontana/lyra/README.md

 Nearly there!
 Final polishes on MacOs before we can start focusing back on Linux/Windows experience.

+TODO - Tray icon segfaults on Linux.
+The tray-icon examples throw the same assertion failed error but do not segfault on click.
+This smells like maybe the issue is actually related to opening the dropdown menu.
+Will need to alter the examples more to explore

 ## Roadmap

 #### MVP 1: Calc, Bookmarks, Templatables, App Launcher (MacOS only)